 A great number of animals face extinction.
-Conservation efforts have fortunately been able to turn around the fate of many creatures, allowing them to be taken off the endangered species list.
+Conservation efforts have fortunately been able to turn around the fate of many creatures, allowing them to be taken off of endangered species lists.
 Some that are assumed to already be gone, like the wolverine, have resurfaced decades later.
 Others that are recently MIA are probably gone for good.
 Have you ever wondered what the world's rarest animals are?
 Well, here is a list of five of the rarest animals on the entire planet.

 1. Baiji Dolphin